Sir Richard Kennedy, 2nd Baronet: Judge

-As a judge he was frequently sent on assize to Ulster, where he showed a good deal of severity to religious dissenters, especially Quakers.
+As a judge, Kennedy was frequently sent on assize to Ulster, where he showed a good deal of severity to religious dissenters, especially Quakers.
 He lobbied unsuccessfully to become Chief Justice of Common Pleas in 1665.
 In the same year, his father was made a baronet; Richard succeeded to the title three years later.
 He lived mainly at Newtownmountkennedy.
 Here about 1670 he built an impressive house (destroyed about 1690) where he entertained Ormonde; he also had houses at Ballydowd, near Lucan, and at Nicholas Street in Dublin city.
-His health began to fail in 1680; he retired the following year and died in 1685.
+His health began to fail in 1680, the year Chief Baron Bysse died; he retired the following year and died in 1685.

 Family

-He married Anne Barker of Colnbrook; her father Christopher Barker was the grandson of Christopher Barker, Royal Printer to Elizabeth I. Her mother was Sarah Norton, daughter of Bonham Norton, a later Royal Printer and his wife Jane Owen.
+He married Anne Barker of Colnbrook, Berkshire; her father Christopher Barker was the grandson of Christopher Barker, Royal Printer to Elizabeth I. Her mother was Sarah Norton, daughter of Bonham Norton, a later Royal Printer and his wife Jane Owen.
 They were the parents of: